chrisvm/pyscope/README.md

 cat
 ===

 `cat`, just like `ls`, works by replicating some of the functionality of the original program but extending/tweaking it.
-My goal for cat is for it to do tha normal printing to stdout but with color, and maybe some other tweaks that pop up as I develop this project.
+My goal for cat is for it to do standard printing to stdout but with color, and maybe some other tweaks that pop up as I develop this project.

 markdown
 ========